Bonita B. Hwang Cho

 Mentorship of younger attorneys has also been important to Ms. Cho.
 In 2010, she provided training for volunteers at the Chinatown Pro Bono Clinic on immigration issues.
 She has also participated in the Korean Women’s International Network, U.S. Eastern Region Leadership Conference, held at the Union League Club in Chicago.
 At this conference for Korean American women and girls, she spoke on family, career and service.
 Ms. Cho in 2014 also spoke at a leadership forum sponsored by the Council of Korean Americans, the Korean American Bar Association, the Korean American Coalition of Chicago, the Korean American Association of Chicago, and Kollaboration Chicago.
 The panel was entitled “The Legal Profession in Today’s World: Different Paths to Success.”
 Ms. Cho has even spoken to high school students at Epic Academy in Chicago taking an Immigration Reform Intensive Seminar.
 At this time, Ms. Cho continues to serve as a mentor to young attorneys through the Korean American Bar Association.

 Ms. Cho also strives to stay involved in the community.
-Currently, she is president of the Board of Directors at Cornerstone Counseling Center of Chicago, a non-profit that provides mental health services to various communities in Chicago.
+Currently, she is on the Board of Directors at Cornerstone Counseling Center of Chicago, a non-profit that provides mental health services to various communities in Chicago.
 Within CCCOC’s mission statement is a social justice tenet to provide mental health counseling even to those who cannot afford it through a sliding fee scale.
-She is also a committee member of Troop 69 Boy Scouts in Glenview and engages in various social service activities with the scouts.
-She is also an active member of her church teaching Sunday school, going on missions’ trips, and being involved with the Women’s Committee.
+She is also an active member of her church and is involved with the Women’s Committee, Newcomers’ Committee and Facilities Committee.
 Throughout the years, she has also provided pro bono legal services through Korean American Community Services.

-In addition to all of the above professional and community activities, Bonita Cho enjoys CrossFit, Pilates, and spending free time with her husband Michael and her two children, Ethan and Hailey.
+In addition to all of the above professional and community activities, Bonita Cho enjoys CrossFit, Pilates, and spending free time with her husband and her two children.

 License